Kansas

 3. Chinese (Incl.
 Mandarin, Cantonese)

-12.1% of the households in Kansas reported speaking a non-English language at home as their primary shared language, which is lower than the national average of 22%.
+12.1% of the households in Kansas reported speaking a non-English language at home as their primary shared language, which is approximately the same as the national average of N/A%.
 This does not consider the potential multi-lingual nature of households, but only the primary self-reported language spoken by all members of the household.

 View Data